golemfactory/golem-docs/src/pages/docs/golem/payments/conversion-migrated-not-used.md

 ### Acquiring GLM and MATIC for FIAT

-1. Find an exchange platform that enables to buy MATIC for FIAT [i.e. Ramp](https://ramp.network/).
+1. Find an exchange platform that enables you to buy MATICs for FIATs [i.e. Ramp](https://ramp.network/).
 2. Buy MATICSs on Polygon
 3. Swap some of MATICs to GLMs on uniswap